 Independent organizations, InterVarsity Christian Fellowship (IVCF) and Fellowship of Christian Athletes (FCA), work in conjunction with Campus Ministries in the greater ministry toward campus.
 They hold ministry gatherings on Wednesday and Thursday nights and work with Campus Ministries to coordinate small groups and other events.
 Click to learn more about Campus Ministries.

 InterVarsity is a non-denominational Christian organization that works as a part of the greater campus ministry to students.
 Although not formally a part of the Campus Ministries department, it does work with Campus Ministries to bless the student body.
 IVCF’s mission statement states that it “is an evangelical campus mission serving students and faculty on college and university campuses nationwide.
 Our vision is to see students and faculty transformed, campuses renewed, and world changers developed.”
-Click to learn more about IVCF.
+Learn more about IVCF.

 A major in religion is an integral part of a liberal arts education.
 At Central, the religion department offers courses in Biblical studies, the history of Christian thought, world religions, ethics, theology, as well as applied courses.
 Learn more about the religion major.